On piecewise hyperdefinable groups: Piecewise hyperdefinable groups

-\textbf{Breuillard{\hyp}Green{\hyp}Tao Theorem.} Let $\mathcal{A}$ be a particular class of piecewise hyperdefinable groups and $L$ a finite dimensional Lie group.
+Let $\mathcal{A}$ be a particular class of piecewise hyperdefinable groups and $L$ a finite dimensional Lie group.
 It is then natural to study the \emph{direct problem} for $\mathcal{A}$ or (dually) the \emph{inverse problem} for $L$:

 The classification theorem by Breuillard, Green and Tao for finite approximate subgroups \cite{breuillard2012structure} can be interpreted as an answer to the direct problem for the class of piecewise definable subgroups generated by pseudo{\hyp}finite definable approximate subgroups.
 Indeed, it can be restated to say that Lie cores of piecewise definable subgroups generated by pseudo{\hyp}finite definable approximate subgroups are nilpotent \cite[Proposition 9.6]{breuillard2012structure}.
 We consider it interesting to discuss the direct and inverse problems in general.
 In fact, one may expect that solutions of these questions would yield classification results similar to the one of \cite{breuillard2012structure}.